 Once filled you can thoroughly cool the potatoes and store for heating at a later time–up to two days before serving.
-Twice-baked potatoes also freeze well.
+These Cheddar and Bacon Twice-Baked Potatoes also freeze well.
 Just thaw and bake in the oven for best results.

 The buttermilk in this recipe adds a tangy flavor without all the calories of sour cream.
 Pour the half-and-half over the potato-butter combination, then add the buttermilk last.
 If added first, buttermilk has a tendency to curdle when added directly to hot potatoes.